hugo0024/Matlab-Image-Classification-and-Segmentation/README.md

 # Matlab-Image-Classification-and-Segmentation
-Performed basic image classification and segmentation on the 17 flowers dataset.
+Performed basic image classification and segmentation on the 17-flower dataset.